 The idea is if you’re able to see how much energy you’re using and have a better understanding of how much that’s costing you, you’re more likely to change your behaviour.

 Smart meters also automatically record and submit your meter readings which should result in more accurate billing.
-You no longer have to rely on estimate readings or doing it yourself where there’s the potential for errors to occur.
+You no longer have to rely on estimated readings where there’s the potential for errors to occur.

-Getting a smart meter installed could be really helpful if you want to try and save on your energy bills.
+Smart meters are a good idea if you want to try and save on your energy bills.
 You’ll be able to see when you use the most energy which makes it much easier to identify what you need to do to reduce your consumption.

 No your smart meter doesn’t need to be connected to wifi to work.